 Bumps on the surface of the nose or humps in the nasal structure can appear for any number of reasons, therefore it is important to first seek medical advice to determine the source of the issue.
-If you experience small and soft bumps on your nose, they may simply represent acne bumps that have arisen due to clogged pores, hormone fluctuations, or a bacterial infection.
+If you experience small and soft bumps on your nose, they may simply represent acne bumps that have arisen due to clogged pores, hormone fluctuations, or bacterial infection.
 In that instance, a dermatologist can help guide your acne treatment plan, which could include prescription medications or the use of over-the-counter solutions containing benzoyl peroxide or alpha hydroxy acids such as glycolic acid as a part of your skincare routine.

-Seeking a board-certified healthcare expert to definitively address any nose bumps is important in determining your best treatment options, specifically a doctor who can examine your individual skin type and rule out more serious concerns such as skin cancer, which may cause abnormalities on the nose.
+Seeking a board-certified healthcare expert to definitively address any nose bumps is important in determining your best treatment options, specifically a doctor who can examine your skin type and rule out more serious concerns such as skin cancer, which may cause abnormalities on the nose.

 Nose Bumps & Acne

 Before you assume that any large or small bumps on your nose are just a case of acne vulgaris that can be treated with standard OTC or home remedies, have a doctor look deeper into the skin condition you're experiencing.
-Indeed, the pimple-like bumps may actually be a case of prickly heat from too much sun exposure - or pus-filled bumps stemming from ingrown hairs, which can appear in the nasal region and may get better through treatment plans.
+Indeed, the pimple-like bumps may be a case of prickly heat from too much sun exposure - or pus-filled bumps stemming from ingrown hairs, which can appear in the nasal region and may get better through treatment plans.

 Additionally, the bumps could be due to hair follicles in nose pores clogging the skin, with the corresponding sebaceous glands producing excess oils and causing dead skin cells to get trapped.
 Products containing salicylic acid can help unclog pores when used as a part of your daily skincare routine.